 The application form to apply to a minor in business is available at this link.

 The deadline to apply for the Business Minor for Fall 2019 is Dec 1, 2018.
-Students will be informed of the decision by December 20, 2018.
+Decisions will be made in early 2019.

 Completion of minors: Students are responsible to ensure that they meet all the area requirements of the minors.
 In some minor areas, listed courses may not always be offered or open to all; students should contact the specific department for additional information.
 Courses taken to satisfy the requirements of the engineering program can be used to satisfy the requirements of the minor program.